-- For alleged open record violations, you will also need to provide a copy of the entity's response to your request for records and your actual request (if it was made in writing).
+- For alleged open record violations, you will also need to provide a copy of the entity's response to your request for records (if you received one) and your actual request (if it was made in writing).

 - Send a letter to: Office of Attorney General, 600 E. Boulevard Ave, Dept. 125, Bismarck ND 58505.